cloudalchemy/skeleton/ROLE_README.md

     - cloudalchemy.<<APPLICATION>>
 ```

-### Demo site

-We provide demo site for full monitoring solution based on prometheus and grafana.
-Repository with code and links to running instances is [available on github](https://github.com/cloudalchemy/demo-site) and site is hosted on [DigitalOcean](https://digitalocean.com).

 ## Local Testing

 The preferred way of locally testing the role is to use Docker and [molecule](https://github.com/metacloud/molecule) (v2.x).
 You will have to install Docker on your system.
 See "Get started" for a Docker package suitable to for your system.